- 1 The Land

 The North East wine zone is sectioned into six beautiful regions; Alpine Valleys, Beechworth, Glenrowan, King Valley, Rutherglen and Upper Goulburn.
 The zone sits on the western foothills of The Great Dividing Range.
 Alpine Valleys and King Valley climb different altitudes providing diverse climates all throughout the region.
 The cooler climate gives the grapes unique aromas and maturity as they spend more time on the vine.

 King Valley wine has an incredible Mediterranean influence on the varietals, coming from Italian migrant families that have been perfecting the craft in the area for many years.
 There are lots of cellar doors with great food and excellent tasting tours.

 Alpine Valleys has beautiful panoramic views of surrounding rocky mountains as you dine at any number of stellar estates.

 Rutherglen is a small gold mining town turned wine country.
-Scattered with beautiful wine estates on the banks of the Murray River.
+Scattered with beautiful wine estates and historical accommodation on the banks of the Murray River.
 The region is internationally famous for its fortified wines; Tokays and Muscats.

 Glenrowan is quite famous for holding the history of Ned Kelly.
 It is said that he was at hand in helping to plant some of the first vines in the region as a fence contractor.
 The region is known for its full-bodied Shiraz and quite similar to its Neighbouring region (Rutherglen), its fortified wines.